deconf/Analytics-Insights/readme.txt

 - Accelerated Mobile Pages (AMP) support for Google Analytics
 - Ecommerce support for Google Analytics

-In addition, actions and filters are available for further Google Analytics tracking code customization.

 Google Analytics Dashboard for WP enables you to easily track events like:

 - Downloads